elasticio/recipes/debitoor_invoices_to_box_com/description.md

-Upload Debitoor invoice documents to Box.com
+Automatically exports your Debitoor invoices as PDF files to your Box.com account.
+On-the-go access to all invoices via the Box mobile app.